Skip to main content

 In terms of immune health, it’s thought that nearly 75-80% of immune cells exist in the gut.
 The microbiome helps to stimulate immune function, and also plays an important role in breaking down potential toxins in the body.
 Basically, immunity and gut health are believed to be closely linked, so it stands to reason that poor gut health can open the body up to all kinds of health threats.

-What are the Benefits of Good Gut Health?
+Benefits of Good Gut Health

 The benefits of good gut health go far beyond improved mood and better immunity.
 Recent research suggests that a healthy gut may encourage healthy aging and longevity.